 Preventing and Treating Relapse

 But if your teeth have already relapsed, new orthodontic treatment may be necessary.
 The good news is that this rarely takes as long as your initial set of braces did–maybe six weeks or less–and can easily be accomplished with Invisalign.
+Invisalign Express has a very good success record with this type of treatment.

 We will also evaluate your bite to minimize the risk of relapse and make sure that it is not putting you at risk for TMJ.
+We use an advanced suite of tools to measure your bite from the tip of your tooth to the joints and muscles.
+This includes T-Scan, a realtime analysis of bite force on all your teeth, and the K-7, which measures joint motion, joint sounds, and muscle tension.